Please contact us if you have any questions or comments or would just like some encouragement?

 The Acrostic = (P.O.W.E.R.)

-After you have received the gift of eternal life and have been made a new creation, you will want to grow in your knowledge of Jesus Christ and your obedience to Him.
-Jesus’ teaching about how to live for God can be summed up in the “POWER acrostic” and help you remember the essential elements of spiritual progress.
+After you have received the gift of eternal life and made a new creation, you will want to grow in your knowledge of Jesus Christ and your obedience to Him.
+Jesus’ teaching about living for God can be summed up in the “POWER acrostic” and help you remember the essential elements of spiritual progress.